 Ron Hines DVM PhD

-Many dog owners are exasperated and embarrassed to see their pet scooting along on the rug due to anal irritation.
+Dog owners can be exasperated and embarrassed to see their pet scooting along on the rug due to anal irritation.
 Traditionally, owners attributed that to “worms”.
 But “worms” are almost never the cause of this problem unless those intestinal parasites are causing chronic diarrhea as well.
 The misinformation about worms got started because humans get pinworms.
 Pinworms do often cause your rear to itch.
 Horses and rabbits get pinworms.
 Dogs and cats do not get pinworms.
 You need to look for the source of the problem elsewhere.

 In a few female dogs, scooting can be due to vaginitis or a UTI.
 But the vast majority of dogs that scoot do so because have enlarged anal sacs (anal glands) that do not empty properly.
 Your dog’s anal sacs are two pea-to-grape sized sacs on ether side of its rectum.
-Dogs, cats and other animals have these sacs to impart an odor to their stool that is unique to that animal.
-Anal Sac Problems in Your Dog is the most common reason why your dog is scooting.
+You can see them in the second photo at the top of this page.
+Dogs, cats and other animals have these sacs to impart a distinctive odor to their stool that is unique to that individual animal.
+Anal sacs that don’t drain properly are the most common reason why dogs scoot.

 The material these glands secrete is extremely bad-smelling to us, but not to our pets.
 It is how a dogs recognize who has eliminated on their turf, who is passing through the neighborhood.
 In a normal dogs, the firm, segments of stool (feces) press on these sacs as they pass them.
 That pressure is enough to empty normal anal glands through two tiny tube or duct (one for each side) that exists just inside its anus.